 APPG on Faith and Society

 The Faith Covenant has been drafted by the All-Party Parliamentary Group on Faith and Society, of which FaithAction is the secretariat, to support faith groups/organisations and local authorities in working together.
-It is a joint commitment between the two to a set of principles which will guide engagement, working to remove the mistrust they face and promote open and practical work.
+It is a joint commitment between the two to a set of principles which will guide engagement, working to remove the mistrust they face and promote open and practical work based on shared values.

 The Covenant was first launched in Birmingham in December of 2014, at an event bringing together Birmingham City Council, representatives from local faith groups, and members of the APPG.
 At the launch, Cllr James McKay of Birmingham City Council said,